UPDATED: COVID-19 Energy Assistance Program For Residential Customers

 Residential electricity and natural gas customers may be eligible for CEAP funding if they meet the following criteria:

-3. The customer failed to make complete payment for the electricity/gas charges (as applicable) on at least two bills issued since March 17, 2020, and has an overdue balance on the date of their application for CEAP.
+iii.
+The customer (after March 17) failed to make complete payment for the electricity and/or gas charges (as applicable) on at least two bills issued since March 17, 2020, and has an overdue balance on the date of their application for CEAP.

 The customer is required to confirm that this is the case on their CEAP application form.

-5. In the case of an electricity customer, the customer has not received emergency financial assistance for their electricity bills under the Low-Income Energy Assistance Program (LEAP) in 2020, and has not received funding under the Ontario Electricity Support Program in 2020.
+v.
+In the case of an electricity customer, the customer has not received emergency financial assistance for their electricity bills under the Low-Income Energy Assistance Program (LEAP) in 2020 and has not received funding under the Ontario Electricity Support Program in 2020.

 In the case of a natural gas customer, the customer has not received emergency financial assistance for their natural gas bills under LEAP in 2020.